How To Install WSL2 on Windows 10/11

 # Wait 10 seconds, then relaunch your distribution

-Verify from inside WSL2:
+Verify the limit took effect from inside WSL2:

 free -h